How to Install Arch Linux with LUKS

 (chroot)# EDITOR=vim visudo # Uncomment '%wheel...' part

-Do not forget to enable the DHCP daemon (dhcpcd(8)) using distro-specific commands.
+Do not forget to enable the DHCP daemon (dhcpcd(8)) using systemctl enable dhcpcd.

 Bootloader and initramfs

 Let’s now move on the most delicate part of the whole guide.
 The outcome of this section will determine whether the system will be able to boot or not.
-As stated at the begin of the post, we will highlight two different paths according to the chosen distribution.
-On Arch Linux, we will use systemd-boot(7) while on Artix Linux we will use GRUB.
+As stated at the begin of the post, we will use systemd-boot(7).

 Let’s start by configuring the initial ram disk.
 This small file system includes the components needed by the kernel to unlock and mount the root partition.
 In our case, we will need to instruct the system to include the “encrypt” module every time this file systems gets rebuilt.